310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Tetora %}
-I know, but… He’s always bathing in it, so I thought I should get his permission, first.
+I know, but… He’s always bathing in it, so I thought I should get his permission first.

 Why *does* he do that, anyway?
 The first time I saw him doing it, I thought he was someone suspicious.
 I was this close to reporting him to someone.
 {% endbubble %}